balderb/Casino_Vanilla/README.md

 ## Why?

 It has been the dream of a young enterprise since the beggining of its short life.
-It always brings tears to my eyes to see the dream of a small enterprise reach its dreams. :cry:

 ## How?